AMR Coins - Dealers in Quality English Coins

 Grading coins has long been a contentious subject.
 Some will claim that it is down to an individual's interpretation of what grade a particlar coin should be - be wary.

 In today's market where a grade can affect a coin's value by thousands of pounds a coin must be carefully qualified.
-There are clear guides on coin grading and whilst one person's VF might well be another's good VF, one person's Fine should never be another's EF.
+There are clear guides on coin grading and whilst there may be minor differences in interpretation or opinion, one person's Fine should never be another's extremely fine.
 At AMR Coins we grade conservatively and use standard terms for our grading.
-With hammered coins in particular, factors such as the quality of strike, roundness of flan and flan defects must also be taken into account.
+With hammered coins in particular, factors such as the quality of strike, roundness of flan and flan defects must also be taken into account and these will be properly described.
 As an brief guide, grading terms are outlined below:

 Fleur-de-coin (FDC)